wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-aerial-servant.md

 <ins>Smother</ins>.
 The servant attempts to grapple an adjacent target.
 If grappled, a creature cannot breathe.
 Only one creature can be grappled at a time.

 <ins>Push</ins>.
 The servant pushes a creature.
-If the target fails a strength save, it is blown nearby, falls prone, and takes damage (x) on impact.
+If the target fails a strength save, it is blown away nearby, falls prone, and takes damage (x) on impact.

 <br>